FFB WEEK 4: TWELVE TAKEAWAYS

 Good for Flacco!
 It's neat to see a geriatric playing professional football at all, much less at an above-average level, and this postgame snippet has Flacco grading out at 99% on "likability".

-7. Kenneth Walker was like "no thank you, I'd rather not go down, think I'll do a front flip instead".Joe Flacco on Anthony Richardson
+7. Kenneth Walker was like "no thank you, I'd rather not go down, think I'll do a front flip instead"

+9. Sad Mike McDaniel is sad.
 It's not great in Miami after being embarrassed by the Titans on Monday night.
-And to think that last year we were closely monitoring a 2,000 Receiving Yards situation directly involving Tyreek Hill.🎥 Mike McDaniel on the offense: "It just feels like an offense thats not good enough, generally.
-Whether that's coaching or playing, we're all in it together... don't matter what I call until we have 11 people executing something in one direction." (@MiamiDolphins) #GoFins pic.twitter.com/5iEL72e54w
+And to think that last year we were closely monitoring a 2,000 Receiving Yards situation directly involving Tyreek Hill.

 This year?
 Tyreek Hill has 17/217/1(!!!) through 4 games and he's getting extra fussy.